 Hunter Mountain via Spruceton Horse Trail is a 9.1 mile moderately trafficked loop trail located near West Kill, New York that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Horses are also able to use this trail.

 We had it a bit easier as we hiked from the chair lift in.
 There's a fire tower at top, which makes it all worth while.
 Sensational views.
 It's just over a mile, mostly uphill from the chairlift to Sprucetown Rd, and the just over a mile from that intersection to the tower.
 So, make it just over 4 miles in and out using the chair lift.
 There are also views from the top of the lift area.